cacsphysics/Jiggle/README.md

 ## Description

 Jiggle is currently very early in development and the scope of the project is subject to change.
 Please feel free to contribute to Jiggle or any of it's related modules ([Numberful](https://github.com/KevinFerryJr/Numberful), & [SpringBox](https://github.com/KevinFerryJr/SpringBox)).
-If you have any questions about contributing contact the author of this repository.
+If you have any questions about contributing contact the author of this repository at ["KevinFerryDesign@gmail.com"]().

 ## Getting Started
 * For helpful examples of how to use Jiggle, and boilerplate code to get you going take a look at the examples folder.